 - Remote access to update a central database.

-- Reservations made for restaurants, railways, and airlines often use this network.
+- Reservations for restaurants, railways, and airlines often use this network.

 - Sharing data and other resources between a business or educational facility.

 For instance, if you are a hospitality business looking to connect with potential customers, you need to use a WAN.
-Wide area networks can facilitate connections like email marketing campaigns.
-Check out our guide for more information on how you could do this.
+WANs can facilitate connections like email marketing campaigns.
+Check out our hospitality guide to email for more information on how you could do this.
+Email marketing can boost brand image.
+If you are wondering how to get more Google reviews, email campaigns are an effective method to encourage engagement.

-When you see WAN or LAN, just know that these refer to computer networks.
-A network is essentially a collection of computers and other devices that can connect with one another.
-For example, devices found on a network could include smartphones, video gaming consoles, smart TVs, and routers.
+When you see WAN or LAN, just know that these refer to computer networks through an internet service provider.
+A network is essentially a collection of computers and other devices that can connect.
+For example, several devices found on a network could include smartphones, video gaming consoles, smart TVs, and routers.

-LAN and WANs have different rule systems, which simply exist to help computers communicate and comprehend one other.
+Another difference between LAN and WAN is they have different rule systems.
+They simply exist to connect computers and help them communicate and comprehend one another.

 A local area network, or LAN, is a small network.
-It’s common to find it in a house or company.
-Devices on a LAN frequently use the LANs infrastructure to connect to the internet, although they can often interact more rapidly over the LAN.
+It’s common to find it in a house or company through an enterprise network.
+Devices on a LAN frequently use the network infrastructure to connect to the internet, although they can often interact more rapidly over the LAN.

-For example, when sending a file to a printer on the same local area network, there is usually no reason to do so via the public internet.
+For example, when sending a file to a printer in the same LAN, there is usually no reason to do so via the public internet.
 Instead, the task can be completed quickly using wireless communication, cable connectivity, or both on the LAN.
+If the thought of connectivity speed prompts you to ask, “What’s the difference between 2.4 GHz and 5 GHz WiFi?” — the difference is in terms of coverage and the broadband speed each one supports.

-On the other hand, a wide area network often connects many geographical locations.
-For example, you would need a WAN to connect to far-flung offices and data centers inside certain large organizations.
-The very best known example of a WAN is the internet.
+What are examples of Wide Area Networks?
+WAN often connects many geographical locations.
+For example, you would need a WAN to connect to far-flung offices and data centers inside specific large organizations.
+The very best-known example of a WAN is the internet.
+A MAN, or Metropolitan Area Network is restricted to a geographical location that can reach several buildings within a particular city or town.
+A WAN stands, in comparison, not restricted to a particular area.

-LAN networks usually offer higher speeds of around 1,000 Mbps.
+LAN networks usually offer a high data transfer rate.
+It has higher speeds of around 1,000 Mbps.

-WAN network speeds are generally slower than LANs and sit at approximately 150 Mbps.
+WAN network speeds are generally slower than LANs and are approximately 150 Mbps.

 LANs have fewer connected devices and very little congestion.